-A message from Mr Johnson
+A welcome message from our Headteacher, Mr Johnson

 A child needs to be allowed to be a child, creating memories for life.
 Here at Nafferton Primary School each child is valued for what they bring to the school and the community.
 We offer an education that is rooted in the traditions and values of England with a spirit of tolerance and respect for the individual.
 Our children will have the opportunity to be creative, to be physically active and to be academically challenged; we are committed to developing the whole child and celebrating every success – if that is remembering where to put a full stop (correctly), to lighting a fire (safely) to being a good friend.